isomerpages/nlb-biblioasia/_podcast/Episode 7/Transcript.md

 I would say it's actually quite rewarding as a read.
 I always get to know things that I didn't know about enough.
 And things that I've always just heard about.
 I think it's quite rewarding that it's focused on a region that might otherwise be neglected.
 So I think it's quite an interesting read as well.

 Jimmy<br>
-Thank you, Nalina<br>, for joining us on BiblioAsia+ today.
+Thank you, Nalina, for joining us on BiblioAsia+ today.

 Nalina<br>
 Thank you, Jimmy, for allowing me the opportunity to talk about a festival that is so visible, yet not so widely known.